 Wet stacking is a condition that can affect all diesel engines, not just generators.
 Wet stacking means that not all the fuel is burned and the unburnt residue goes into the exhaust side of the turbo and into the exhaust system.

 The main cause for diesel generators is that the engine is running at a low proportion of its total capacity.

-The symptoms of wet stacking are generally a black ooze around exhaust pipe connections and around the turbo as well as continuous black exhaust from the stack when under a constant load.
+The symptoms of wet stacking are generally a black ooze around exhaust pipe connections and around the turbo, along with continuous black exhaust from the stack when under a constant load.

 Over time permanent damage can occur as the deposits erode the engine surfaces.
-Additionally with the piston rings not getting to their designed temperature, unburned fuel and gases can escape into the oil pan diluting the lubricating properties of the oil, leading to premature engine wear.
+Additionally, the piston rings do not get to their designed temperature.
+Causing unburned fuel and gases to escape into the oil pan.
+This dilutes the lubricating properties of the oil.
+Thereby leading to premature engine wear.

 Search – Knowledge Base